 Agia Irini

 After Loutra, there is a small cove, the beach of Agia Irini.
-Due to its location, it is protected from the wind, it is sandy with shallow waters, and is ideal for families with children.
+Due to its location, it is protected from the wind, it is sandy with shallow waters, and it is ideal for families with children.
 You will find many traditional shops to relax while enjoying the sea view.

 Martinakia